julien6387/supvisors/docs/event_interface.rst

 'expected'         True if the exit status is expected (only when state is 100 - ``EXITED``).
 'now'              The date of the event in the reference time of the node.
 'pid'              The UNIX process ID (only when state is 20 - ``RUNNING`` or 40 - ``STOPPING``).
-'address'          The node where the event comes from.
+'address'          *DEPRECATED* The node where the event comes from.
+'node'             The node where the event comes from.
 'extra_args'       The additional arguments passed to the command line of the process.
 ================== ==================